-Elsewhere, the fast and precise steering and rear-drive balance helps the car turn in with more vigour than front-drive rivals like the Audi TT.
+The fast and precise steering and rear-drive balance helps the car turn in with more vigour than front-drive rivals such as the Audi TT.
 There isn’t a great deal of steering feel, but the driving position is perfect, the steering ideally weighted and body control is excellent.
 There’s lots of grip, yet you can adjust its balance mid-corner more easily than in the Audi.

 Traction is superb and the six-speed manual gearbox shifts with more precision than some of the older, notchier BMW gearshifts.
 The optional eight-speed automatic is one of the world’s best automatic gearboxes, with a huge breadth of ability that makes it as adept at relaxed cruising as it is at lightning fast manual changes when you’re driving quickly.
 Set the standard Drive Performance Control to Sport mode, and you get a lovely sharp throttle response, which combines to make the 2 Series feel quicker than you’d expect.

 The standard run-flat tyres have a slightly firm edge, but with BMW's optional Adaptive M Sport suspension, the ride is impressively composed.
 It’s engaging on a twisty road and comfortable on long trips, so it’s very hard to find fault with the driving experience.
-Delving into BMW’s M Performance accessories range allows you to ramp up your 2 Series’ dynamic ability, with options like more powerful brakes and a limited-slip differential.
+Delving into BMW’s M Performance accessories range allows you to ramp up your 2 Series’ dynamic ability, with options such as more powerful brakes and a limited-slip differential.

-Clearly, the M240i (previously badged M235i) is a slightly different proposition to the more pedestrian three- and four-cylinder 2 Series models.
-It’s stiffer and more aggressive, but in a way that’s still surprisingly accessible.
+Clearly, the M240i (previously badged M235i) is a slightly different proposition from the more pedestrian three- and four-cylinder 2 Series models.
+It’s stiffer and more aggressive, and in a way that’s still surprisingly accessible.
 It produces 335bhp from its 3.0-litre straight six and will accelerate from 0-62mph in 4.6 seconds.
 It never feels like it'll bite you in the corners if you’re a bit too aggressive with your inputs, offering huge amounts of fun.
 The M2 is even more extreme in its set-up and remains one of the best driver’s cars of recent years.